Live & Inspired

-Live & Inspired is the first live album by American rock band Godsmack.
-Released on May 15, 2012, the album features live renditions of songs from each of the band's first four studio albums and includes a bonus disc of four cover version recordings.
+Live & Inspired is the first live album by American rock band Godsmack, released on May 15, 2012 by Universal Republic.
+The album features live renditions of songs from the band's first five studio albums and includes a bonus disc of four cover songs.

 Disc 1 of the album contains 13 tracks recorded during the band's performance at the Detroit Fox Theatre in 2007, with the band's lead singer, Sully Erna, stating that the venue has a "special kind of fan base".
 Although released two years after their then-latest studio album, The Oracle, the tracks were performed prior to the release of that album, thus none of its tracks show up on the set list.

 Disc 2 contains various covers of other rock artists.